percyqaz/DMS/docs/spec.md

 ### Initialising the tape with file contents

-Interpreter implementations should support a method for using UTF-8 encoded text to populate the memory cells.
+Interpreter implementations should support a method for using text to populate the memory cells.
 A chosen piece of text should be read line by line - a line ends with CRLF, LF or the end of the text.

+Interpreters should parse the provided text in its appropriate encoding, but each character should become its UTF-16 code point(s) when written to the tape.

-Each line is then inserted as a row of UTF-8 characters, converted to integers, into the tape, starting at (0,0) for the first line of the file, (0,1) for the second, etc.
+Each line is then inserted as a row of UTF-16 code points, into the tape, starting at (0,0) for the first line of the file, (0,1) for the second, etc.

 The trailing CRLF or LF at the end of a line should not be written to the tape.
 In the case of CRCRLF, it is up to the implementation if *all* trailing CR characters should be stripped, or just the last one

 The rest of the tape remains initialised to 0.

-Written cell positions should wrap to fit the max size of the tape
+Written cell positions should wrap to fit the max size of the tape.

 ## Parsing a DMS program

-Parsing should operate character-by-character (in UTF-8 encoding)
+Parsing should operate character-by-character.
+If the source is a file, the characters should be encoded with UTF-8.

 A command character is any character that could be part of a command, obtainable from the tables above: `0123456789'.%[]-+!?_@*:<>^v/|\;`